fun things to do with kids in guatemala

 Ceibal

 Only a small portion of Ceibal has been excavated and restored – an astronomical observatory, a small ball court, and the Grand Plaza.
 At the caretaker's house and road entrance to the ruins, check out the model of what Ceibal looked like in the 9th century.
-As you walk through the jungle, you'll see rocks in haphazard piles; these are ruins waiting to be restored…
+As you walk through the jungle, you'll see rocks poking up through forest plants and trees; these are ruins waiting to be restored.

-In the Grand Plaza, the four-sided pyramid is low and compact, but the stelae are stellar.
-Look for King Wat'ul decked out in ceremonial regalia, wearing a big elaborate feather headdresses and mosaic mask, or a jade collar and belt, plus jaguar tail, or a heron wig with flames sprouting out the back, jaguar mittens and socks, a shell beard and Sun God shield.
+In the Grand Plaza, the four-sided pyramid is low and compact, and the stelae are stellar.
+Look for King Ah-Bolon-Abta Wat'ul-Chatel decked out in ceremonial regalia, wearing a big elaborate feather headdresses and mosaic mask, or a jade collar and belt, plus jaguar tail, or a heron wig with flames sprouting out the back, jaguar mittens and socks, a shell beard and Sun God shield.

 A trip to Ceibal is a journey to a lost civilization, where there's no avenue of souvenir shops, no cold drinks, no theme park adaptations, only the rain forest and an amazing culture that left these ruins.